Cross-Dock Door Design under Uncertainty: A two-stage DRO-based lower- and upper-bounding scheme: Computational experiment

-Observed in Table \ref{I1.dim-results} that the number of elements of instance I1 is relatively small.
-However, the RN and SD models' dimensions are certainly not; as a matter of fact, they are linearly increasing with the ambiguity set cardinality.
-Both solvers Cplex and Gurobi obtain the optimal DRO solution cost for each ambiguity set under consideration.
-Observe the variability of the wall time required by the solvers when dealing with the RN and SD model's versions for $|\P|=8$.
-Notice that Cplex requires about 10h 29 minutes for solving I1-RN-8.
-On the other hand, Gurobi cannot prove the optimality for case I1-SD-8 in the 12h time limit, reporting a 0.03\% gap, where it is 0.04\% after 1384s.
-In any case, the SD solutions avoid outsourcing in the black swan scenarios without a high increase in the optimal cost.
+Although the number of cross-docking elements of instance I1 is relatively small, see Table \ref{I1.dim-results}, notice that the RN and ORA models' dimensions are certainly not; as a matter of fact, they are linearly increasing with the cardinality of the ambiguity set.
+Both solvers CPLEX and Gurobi obtain the optimal solution cost.
+Observe the high variability on the wall time required by the solvers when dealing with the RN and ORA models for $|\P|=8$.
+Notice also that CPLEX requires about 10 h 29 m to solve I1-RN-8, and Gurobi cannot prove the optimality for instance I1-ORA-8 in the 12 h time limit, reporting a 0.03\% gap, where it is 0.04\% after 1384 s.
+In any case, the ORA solutions avoid outsourcing in the black swan scenarios without a high increase in the optimal cost.

-The CDDP cost distribution in the instance is depicted in Fig. \ref{I1-comp-solns} for the members of the two ambiguity sets, $\P_{5\%}$ and $\P_{10\%}$, where $|\P_{5\%}|=4$ and $|\P_{10\%}|=8$.
-It is reported by using the boxplot technology, where it allows to display the summary of the distribution of the cost in the different models, being quantified with the following statistical measures: minimum, first quartile, median, third quartile, and maximum.
-The central box in each experiment spans from the first quartile to the third one, in a interquartile mode, the segment inside the rectangle shows the median cost, and the {\em whiskers} above and below the box show the minimum and maximum cost.
-The column for each DRO identifier depicts the cost distribution of the ambiguity set members that is retrieved from the solution of models LIP-RN and LIP-SD.
+In addition to the comparison of computational effort, it is also interesting to analyse the CDDP cost distribution across the different members of the ambiguity set.
+Fig. \ref{I1-comp-solns} depicts that cost distribution for the members of the two ambiguity sets $\P_{5\%}$ and $\P_{10\%}$, where $|\P_{5\%}|=4$ and $|\P_{10\%}|=8$, which is retrieved from the solution of the models LIP-RN and LIP-ORA.
+The results are presented using boxplots, so that the central box in each experiment spans from the first quartile to the third one, in a interquartile mode, the segment inside the rectangle shows the median cost.
+The whiskers above and below the box show the highest and smallest costs, respectively.

+The identifiers have the following meaning: M1 (M2) depicts the cost $\hat{u}^*$ of the ${\mathbb{P}}$-solution, where model LIP-RN \eqref{LIP-RN} is independently solved for each member ${\mathbb{P}}$ in the ambiguity set $\P_{5\%}$ ($\P_{10\%}$).
+The identifier M3 (M4) has a similar meaning but replacing model LIP-RN \eqref{LIP-RN} with model LIP-ORA \eqref{LIP-ORA}.
+M5 (M6) depicts the cost for each member of ambiguity set $\P_{5\%}$ ($\P_{10\%}$) that is obtained by the following two-step procedure: First, the solution of the first stage variables is retrieved from model LIP-RN \eqref{LIP-RN}, and, second, it is fixed and a `reduced' model is independently solved for each member ${\mathbb{P}}$.
+A similar scheme is used for obtaining the members' cost in M7 (M8) but replacing model LIP-RN \eqref{LIP-RN} with model LIP-ORA \eqref{LIP-ORA}.